qxzcode/linear-modality-alignment/README.md

    - `./VQAv2/val2014/COCO_val2014_*.jpg`: The COCO validation images.
 (VQAv2 uses images from the COCO dataset.)
  - `/reset`: Clears the prompt history and starts a new conversation.
  - Any other text will be sent to the model as a user message/prompt.
    - To include an image in your prompt, use the following syntax: `<image:reverse.png>`.
-In this example, `reverse.png` will be replaced by the adapted image embedding token(s).
+In this example, the text `reverse.png` will be replaced by the adapted image embedding token(s).

 Press Ctrl-C twice to exit the program.